-When calculating the net taxable income or loss from a rental property, it is easy to overlook the hidden and sometimes significant deduction available in depreciation.
+When calculating the net taxable income or loss from a rental property, it is easy to overlook the hidden and sometimes significant deductions available in depreciation.

 The tax law states that a property owner can claim a deduction for the decline in value of furniture, plant, equipment and buildings that is used in or part of a rental property.

-Take the time to learn what can and cannot be depreciated and you will avoid paying too much tax!
+Take the time to learn what can and cannot be depreciated and you can avoid paying too much tax!

 Depreciation for furniture